cuda-networks/django-eb-sqs/README.md

 ```

 Notice the following:
-1. Your class needs to have defaults for all parameter in the c'tor
+1. Your class needs to have defaults for all parameters in the c'tor
 2. The c'tor must have a parameter named `auto_task_service`
 3. The method shouldn't have any return value (as it's invoked async)